-Producing high-quality, renewable resorces such as recycled water,compost, and energy.
+Producing high-quality, renewable resources such as recycled water, compost and energy.

 Promoting sustainable use of groundwater and development of local water supplies.
 Inland Empire Utilities Agency The Inland Empire Utilities Agency (IEUA/Agency) is a regional wastewater treatment agency and wholesale distributor of imported water.
-Today, the Agency is responsible for serving approximately 935,000 people over 242 square miles in western San Bernardino County.
-The Agency is focused on providing three key services: (1) treating wastewater and developing recycled water, local water resources and conservation programs to reduce the region's dependence on imported water supplies, thus enabling the service area to become drought-resilient; (2) converting biosolids and waste products into a high-quality compost made from recycled materials; and (3) generating electrical energy from renewable sources.
-The Agency is committed to meeting the needs of the region by providing essential services in a regionally planned and cost-effective manner while safeguarding public health, promoting economic development and protecting the environment.
-Serving the Public A five-member Board of Directors is elected by division to represent IEUA's residents for a four-year term.
-Division 1 - Marco Tule, President (Upland, Montclair, San Antonio Heights, a portion of Ontario, and unincorporated areas in Chino and Montclair's sphere of influence) Division 2 - Paul Hofer, Director (Large portion of Ontario, unincorporated territories in Fontana's sphere of influence, and a portion of Fontana)
+Today, the Agency is responsible for serving approximately 875,000 people over 242 square miles in western San Bernardino County.
+The Agency is focused on providing three key services: (1) treating wastewater and developing recycled water, local water resources, and conservation programs to reduce the region's dependence on imported water supplies, thus enabling the service area to become drought-resilient; (2) converting biosolids and waste products into a high-quality compost made from recycled materials; and (3) generating electrical energy from renewable sources.
+The Agency is committed to meeting the needs of the region by providing essential services in a regionally planned and cost-effective manner while safeguarding public health, promoting economic development, and protecting the environment.
+Serving the Public A five-member Board of Directors is elected by division to represent IEUA's 875,000 residents for a four-year term.
+Division 1 - Marco Tule, Director (Upland/ Montclair/Portions of Ontario, Rancho Cucamonga) Division 2 - Paul Hofer, Director (Ontario/Unincorporated Agricultural Preserve)

-Division 3 - Steven J. Elie, Secretary/Treasurer (Chino, Chino Hills, and a portion of unincorporated territories in Chino's sphere of influence) Division 4 - Jasmin A. Hall, Vice President (Large portion of Fontana and portions of Rialto and Bloomington) Division 5 - Michael Camacho, Director (Rancho Cucamonga) IEUA has one representative on the Metropolitan Water District of Southern California's Board of Directors and the Santa Ana Watershed Project Authority Commission.
+Division 3 - Steven J. Elie, Secretary/Treasurer (Chino/Chino Hills) Division 4 - Jasmin A. Hall, President (Fontana/Portions of Rialto, Bloomington) Division 5 - Michael Camacho, Vice President (Rancho Cucamonga/Portions of Fontana) IEUA has one representative on the Metropolitan Water District of Southern California's Board of Directors and the Santa Ana Watershed Project Authority Commission.
 Service Area & Water Portfolio